ronnyling/income_research_os/README.md

 - Filing section requires narrative understanding (MD&A, Risk Factors, YoY language diff)
 - Dip classification requires reconciling conflicting signals

-MiMo 2.5 operates in **batch mode** at Stage 2→3:
+MiMo 2.5 operates in **parallel batch mode** at Stage 2→3:
-1. All filing data is gathered first (no MiMo calls yet)
+1. All filing data is gathered first in parallel (ThreadPoolExecutor, 5 workers)
 2. Cached classifications are checked (filing-hash + TTL, default 90 days)
-3. Uncached stocks are chunked into batches (default 10 per API call)
+3. Uncached stocks are chunked into batches (default 5 per API call)
-4. Each chunk is classified in a single MiMo call
+4. Multiple chunks are classified **concurrently** (default 2 parallel batches)
 5. Results are cached for future runs

-This reduces MiMo API calls from N (one per stock) to ⌈N/10⌉ — a 50-stock KIV basket uses 5 calls instead of 50.
+This reduces wall-clock time significantly — 5 stocks classify in ~90s (18s/stock) vs ~225s sequential (45s/stock), a 2.5× speedup.
 On subsequent runs, stocks whose filings haven't changed use the cache (zero MiMo calls).

+MiMo API uses `httpx.post()` with 180s read timeout (thinking mode is silent for 45-72s before responding) and a keep-alive monitor that logs at 30s intervals.

 MiMo 2.5 always outputs into a **schema-validated JSON envelope**.
 If output fails schema validation, the stock is flagged for human review — never silently mis-scored.